Deep fried, battered salt cod, or baccalà, is a traditional dish that is often made in Italy during Lent.

 Please note that we never measure anything when we make the batter in this recipe.
 I’ve given guidelines for everything but flour.
 You will have to add flour to adjust the consistency, as even the type of flour you use will make a difference.

-Here’s my mother’s recipe for the battered fish, and the salad will be posted soon.
+Here’s my mother’s recipe for the battered fish, and the baccala salad is posted here.

 Deep Fried, Battered Salt Cod (Baccalà)